 How can I stay up to date on Feed the Future activities?

 We’re so glad you asked!
-Sign up for Feed the Future’s monthly newsletter here [need link].
-You can also check out our social media feeds (see below), and our blog for the latest and greatest.
+Sign up for Feed the Future’s monthly newsletter here.
+You can also check out our social media feeds (see below)

 What is “agriculture-led growth”?